zakariamejdoul/tweet_emotion_recognition/README.md

 In this project, we are going to create a recurrent neural network or `RNN` and train it on a tweet emotion dataset ([Tweet Emotion Dataset](https://github.com/dair-ai/emotion_dataset)) to learn to recognize emotions in tweets.
 The dataset has thousands of tweets each classified in one of 6 emotions.
 This is a multiclass classification problem in the natural language processing domain.
 We will be using `TensorFlow` as our machine learning framework.

 ## Steps
-The notebook of project model is divided parts that are :
+The notebook of model project is divided on parts that are :
 1. Setup and Imports
 2. Importing Data
 3. Tokenizer